Florida Inheritance Tax

 - Educational expenses (for example, paying someone’s tuition, so long as the payment is made to the institution)

-Florida Estate Tax Planning
+Florida Inheritance Tax Planning

 Estate tax planning has income tax consequences for income taxes owed by Florida residents.
 Income taxes for inherited assets are reduced to the extent that the gross estate includes assets that have appreciated in value.
 Inherited assets receive a stepped-up cost basis.
 People are taxed on the difference between an asset’s sale price and the asset’s adjusted cost basis.
 The basis step-up reduces the difference between the sale price and basis, and therefore, it reduces capital gain liability if the person inheriting the asset subsequently sells the asset.